 Like other revolutionary designs, proper credit for the 2000GT’s styling has been difficult to assign.
 Albrecht Goertz, associated with both the BMW 507 and the Datsun Z car, has often been credited with the styling.
 But the manufacturer gives credit to Satoru Nozaki, a young designer working in-house at Toyota.

-The Targa design remained un-built until 1984, when enthusiast Ed Pessin of Culver City, California commissioned Richard Billings of Los Angeles to create a one-of-a-kind example of the car utilising the original Toyota sketch.
+The Targa design remained unbuilt until 1984 when enthusiast Ed Pessin of Culver City, California commissioned Richard Billings of Los Angeles to create a one-of-a-kind example of the car utilizing the original Toyota sketch.

 A 2000GT coupé, one of 62 originally imported to the U.S., was acquired from marque specialists Maine Line Exotics of Biddeford, Maine.
 This automobile was sold new by Memphis Toyota of Memphis, Tennessee to William Henry Gidden, before passing to Jim Martin of Wylie, Texas from whom Maine Line acquired the 2000GT.

-A painted black Targa band reaches from the upper door moulding area across the roof, creating a dramatic contrast with the original Pegasus White factory colour of the body.
+A painted black Targa band reaches from the upper door molding area across the roof, creating a dramatic contrast with the original Pegasus White factory color of the body.
 The Toyota 2000GT emblems that are placed on the front fenders of production 2000GTs are relocated to the Targa band providing a distinctive finishing touch.

-This very special Toyota 2000GT has been driven only 29,647 miles from new and carries its original, matching numbers engine as well as its original dash pad, headliner, door panels, instruments and rosewood dash, all of which are in near-showroom excellent condition.
-The automobile was returned to Maine Line Exotics in 2010, where the exterior was refinished in the original factory colour.
+This very special Toyota 2000GT has been driven only 29,647 miles from new and carries it is original, matching numbers engine as well as its original dash pad, headliner, door panels, instruments, and rosewood dash, all of which are in near-showroom excellent condition.
+The automobile was returned to Maine Line Exotics in 2010, where the exterior was refinished in the original factory color.
 At the same time, correct NOS carpeting was fitted throughout, and the original seats were recovered in the correct OEM material and pattern.